 We are accepting expressions of interest for a group adventure therapy program (maximum of six participants) starting on Wednesdays in April for young people with neurodivergence, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Dyspraxia/Developmental Coordination Disorder (DCD), Dyslexia, Dyscalculia, Dysgraphia, Anxiety, or experiences without letters or labels attached.

-The intention of this Adventure Therapy program is to connect and find comfort in the collective while individually developing compassion and internal connections to find more ease in response to dysregulation in our way of being which can present as anxiety, fear, stress, anger, depression, low mood, perfectionism, low self esteem, or sense of self.
+The intention of this Adventure Therapy program is to find comfort in the collective and experience a sense of belonging while individually developing compassion and internal connections to find more ease in response to dysregulation in our way of being which can present as anxiety, fear, stress, anger, depression, low mood, perfectionism, low self esteem, or sense of self.
 Through the program we can become more open to embracing the neurodiversity of the collective, develop self advocacy (the ability to understand and effectively communicate our needs to others), and find more peace in the state of flux between chaos and rigidity that can be experienced within and around us.

-The investment is HKD3,800 for six group sessions (1.5 hours each) between April and June plus an individual counselling session to assess readiness for the program (1 hour), and an individual post-program counselling session (1 hour) for all participants.
+The investment of HKD3,800 includes six group sessions (1.5 hours each) between April and June, an individual counselling session to assess readiness for the program (1 hour), and an individual post-program counselling session (1 hour) for all participants.
 The program includes counselling by Melissa Shadforth, insurance, hiking, campfire, and first aid supplies, plus weekly and pre/post-program communications with parents and carers of participants.

 We invite you to register your interest here.